 Over time, these air filters will accumulate those pollutants and particles.
 This can cause your air filters to become clogged or overly dirty, which hinders the airflow through your furnace system.
 This affects heating performance and can also put a strain on the blower motor.

-To avoid this from happening, we suggest prioritizing regular filter maintenance.
+To avoid this from happening, we suggest prioritizing regular furnace maintenance.
 Check them monthly and inspect their cleanliness.
 If you notice a significant amount of dirt, it is time to clean or replace them.
 If you use disposable filters, they generally should be replaced every one to three months.

 A professional can also recommend different filter upgrades that may last longer.